Karachi Kings: 2023 season

+2024 season

 Team identity

 The team name and logo were revealed on 21 December 2015.
 The logo features a lion with Karachi Kings written below in white and gold colors.
 At the ceremony, team owner Salman Iqbal said that the logo and the theme of the team represented the true spirit and resilience of Karachi.
 The team's primary jersey color is blue and gold.
 The jersey also incorporates the roaring lion logo in the bottom left of the shirt.
 AJ Sports (a sports manufacturing company) is the team's kit manufacturer.

 Bahria Town, the largest real-estate developers and investors in Pakistan and the largest private housing society in Asia were the team's title sponsors for first three seasons.
 Besides Bahria Town other sponsors were Summit Bank, The Arkadians, Oye Hoye, Pepsi, Brighto Paints and Shield Corporation Ltd. Their official main principle partner for the 2017 season was Naya Nazimabad.
 Bridge Power was platinum sponsor.